Pet-friendly reservations without risks. Protect your digital identity when planning trips with animals.

 Traveling with pets is often a truly wonderful and enriching experience, a perfect gift to yourself in which your furry companion will also have a joyful and fun time with their human friend.

-It is common to fill social media platforms with photos of your pet, but the less you share in public settings, the less digital exposure you will have.
-Personal details should be reserved for your accommodation or trusted agency, and sensitive information such as exact travel dates or places you are visiting should not be posted on open social networks.
+It is common to fill social media platforms with photos of the pet; however, the less you share in public environments, the lower the digital exposure.
+Personal details should be reserved only for the accommodation or trusted agency, and sensitive data should not be posted on open social networks, such as exact travel dates or places visited.